fluent/fluent-bit-docs/administration/configuring-fluent-bit/classic-mode/variables.md

 * `/etc/default/fluent-bit` (Debian based system)
 * `/etc/sysconfig/fluent-bit` (Others)

-They are only loaded if exists.
+These files are ignored if they do not exist.

 ## Example